-Fred's eligibility renewal is due in April.
+Example Fred's eligibility renewal is due in April.
 He submits a mail-in renewal form on April 8.
-The eligibility worker requests verification of his income on April 9.
-If the verification is not submitted by April 30, his eligibility will end on April 30.
+The eligibility 1 worker requests verification of his income on April 9.
+Because his renewal was returned by adverse action and verification requested, his health care is extended by one month.
+If the verification is not submitted by May adverse action, his eligibility will end on May 31.

-Shannon's eligibility renewal was due in June.
-At adverse action in June a notice was sent to Shannon to let her know her BadgerCare Plus eligibility would end June 30 because she had not yet completed her renewal.
-A telephone interview was conducted on June 30.
-A request for verification, with a July 20 due date, was sent to Shannon.
-Because the required verification (including signature) was not submitted by July 20, her eligibility beginning July 1 was denied.
+Example Shannon's renewal was due in June.
+At adverse action in June a notice was sent to Shannon to let 2 her know her BadgerCare Plus eligibility would end June 30 because she did not complete her renewal.
+Shannon called the agency on June 30 and completed her renewal.
+Verification of inc is requested with a July 20 due date.
+Shannon did not submit the required verification by July 20, so her eligibility beginning July 1 was denied.
+If Shannon submits the requested verification by September 30, it must be treated as a late renewal (see SECTION 26.1.2.1 VERIFICATION REQUIREMENTS FOR LATE RENEWALS).

-Requested verification turned in within three months of the renewal due date should be processed as timely (see SECTION 26.1.2 THREE-MONTH LATE RENEWALS).
+Requested verification turned in within three months of the renewal due date should be processed as timely (see SECTION 26.1.2 LATE RENEWALS).